p4ali/Notes/css/layout.md

 ```

 ## Positioning schemes
-* **normal flow**: every block-level element appares on a new line.
+* **normal flow (position:static)**: every block-level element appares on a new line.
-* **relative positioning**: moves an element to top, right, bottom, or left from hwere it have been placed
+* **relative positioning (position:relative)**: moves an element to top, right, bottom, or left from where it has been placed with normal flow
-* **absolute positioning**: position the element in relation to its containing element.
+* **absolute positioning (position:absolute)**: position the element in relation to the nearest positioned containing element.
 * **float** element using *float* property
 * To indicate where a box should be positioned, use **box set** properties to tell browser hwo far from teh top or bottom and left or right it should be placed.
   * **Fixed positioning**: a form of absolute positioning that positions the element relative to the browser window